Building Act 1993

-We can review decisions by the VBA about the licensing and registration of building practitioners and plumbers and associated matters, including decisions to:
+We can review decisions by the VBA about the licensing and registration of building practitioners and plumbers and associated matters, such as decisions to:

 - refuse to grant or renew a licence or registration

-- take any form of disciplinary action (eg. issuing a reprimand, imposing a penalty, or suspending or cancelling a licence or registration)
+- take disciplinary action (eg. issuing a reprimand, imposing a penalty, or suspending or cancelling a licence or registration)

 - impose conditions on a licence or registration (other than prescribed conditions)